soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/automated-investigation-response-office.md

 ### Investigation log page

-When you select the **Log** tab, you can see all the play book steps that have occurred during the investigation.
+On the **Log** tab, you can see all the play book steps that have occurred during the investigation.
 The log captures a complete inventory of all actions completed by Office 365 Threat Intelligence capabilities as part of AIR.
 It provides a clear view of all the steps taken, including the Action itself, a description and the duration of the actual from start to finish.

 ![AIR investigation log page](media/air-investigationlogpage.png)